Tea: Cultivation and harvesting

-A tea plant will grow into a tree of up to 16 m if left undisturbed, but cultivated plants are generally pruned to waist height for ease of plucking.
-The short plants bear more new shoots which provide new and tender leaves and increase the quality of the tea.
+A tea plant will grow into a tree of up to 16 m if left undisturbed, but cultivated plants are generally pruned to waist height for ease of harvesting.
+The short plants also bear more new shoots which provide new and tender leaves and increase the quality of the tea.
+For centuries, tea shoots were harvested only by hand, or "plucked," but in time workers came to use shears or sickles to speed the job, and in the twentieth century commercial plantations adopted machines for the task, especially for low-grade black teas processed by the crush, tear, curl method.
+Today World Tea News estimates that at least 70 percent of tea bushes worldwide are harvested by practices other than plucking.

 Only the top 25 to 50 mm of the mature plant are picked.
 These buds and leaves are called 'flushes'.
 A plant will grow a new flush every 7 to 15 days during the growing season.
 Leaves that are slow in development tend to produce better-flavoured teas.
 Several teas are available from specified flushes; for example, Darjeeling tea is available as first flush (at a premium price), second flush, monsoon and autumn.
 Assam second flush or "tippy" tea is considered superior to first flush, because of the gold tips that appear on the leaves.